christianschmitz/play123/README.md

 Details
 -------
-*mpg123* is run in remote mode in the background. **mplay** sends commands to *mpg123* via a \**nix*-pipe.
-If no instance of *mpg123* is running then one is started, with its stdin redirected from a fifo pipe.
-Beware that multiple instances of *mpg123* might conflict with eachother.
+**mpg123** is run in remote mode in the background. **mplay** sends commands to **mpg123** via a \*nix fifo pipe.
+If no instance of **mpg123** is running then one is started, with its stdin redirected from the fifo pipe.
+Beware that multiple instances of **mpg123** might conflict with eachother.
 The hidden folder ~/.mplay contains the volume state and the fifo pipe.
 This hidden folder is created if it doesn't exist.

 Integration with ratpoison
 --------------------------